schyen/MetaboMate/README.md

 1. Data Import and Preprocessing,
 2. Multivariate Statistical Analysis.

-To open these on your computer, type the following commands:
+To open these on your computer, type the following commands into your R console:
 ```r
 vignette('Data_Import_and_Preprocessing')
 vignette('Multivariate_Statistical_Analysis')